"For every year you wait to start higher education, it gets more expensive."

 Capital Required: Start with as low as ₹50/day

-Gold is a historically safe asset with an average CAGR of around 25% in the past 3 years.
+Gold is a historically safe asset with an average CAGR of around 25% in the past 3 years (as of 2025–26; illustrative; market-linked returns are not guaranteed).
 While physical gold comes with its own security and maintenance risks, apps like Jar are creating a safer and easier way to invest in gold.

 The Jar App allows you to buy digital gold starting at just ₹10 per day.
 Setting up a daily, weekly, or monthly autopay makes it an easy and affordable way to build your education fund over time.